-Note to schedule: This schedule is intended to display the most recent 10 years of data for annual changes in the total pension liability.
-Until such time has elapsed after implementing GASB Statement No. 73, this schedule will only present information from those years that are available.
+Note to schedule: This schedule is intended to display the most recent 10 years of data for the annual pension contributions.
+Until such time has elapsed after implementing GASB Statement No. 73, this schedule will only present information from the years that are available.